CoLRev-Environment/colrev/docs/source/index.rst

    # Create and activate a python virtual environment
    python -m venv ~/venv-colrev && source ~/venv-colrev/bin/activate

-   # Install CoLRev and all CoLRev related packages
+   # Install CoLRev and all CoLRev related packages ...
-   pip install colrev && colrev install all-packages
+   pip install colrev && colrev install all_internal_packages

    # ... and start with the main command
    colrev status